 - Have you registered for the module?

 - Have you checked your application and the basis of your case with the module assessor first?

 - Did you go to UPLOAD INSTRUCTIONS and complete the application form/portfolio needed?

 - Did you scan your evidence and save as a PDF before pasting these into the end of the application?
 Ensure all final applications are just one document only.
 This is important.

 - Have you presented original transcripts of results to RPL office (unless transcript is from a CIT programme).

 What does it cost?

-What is a portfolio?
+What is the deadline?

 How long does it take?